Biden's brother tells impeachment probe he kept family and business separate | Politics

 He said Biden had no involvement or financial interests in any of the ventures he has pursued over the past 50 years.
 "Those who have said or thought otherwise were either mistaken, ill informed, or flat-out lying," he said in a prepared statement.

 Republicans have spent months investigating whether Biden improperly benefited from family members' foreign business ventures, but have so far failed to turn up evidence of wrongdoing.
+Biden's son, Hunter Biden, is due to testify next week.
 The inquiry is facing new headwinds as prosecutors have charged a former FBI informant with lying about the Bidens' alleged business dealings in Ukraine, a central focus of the probe.
 Republicans have repeatedly cited that informant's claims to bolster their accusations.

 In a court filing on Tuesday, prosecutors said the informant had admitted to contacts with "officials associated with Russian intelligence."
 U.S. Representative Jamie Raskin, the top Democrat on the House of Representatives Oversight Committee, said that should be reason to drop the probe.

 "This impeachment investigation is nothing but a wild goose chase that is based on Russian disinformation and propaganda," he told reporters.
 "I don't really know why we need to continue this charade any longer."
-Republicans leading the inquiry have downplayed the role that the informant's claims have played and vowed to continue.

-James Biden is the first member of the Biden family to testify in the investigation, which has so far failed to turn up evidence that the president improperly profited from his family's business ventures.
-Joe Biden's son, Hunter Biden, is due to speak to investigators next week.
+Republicans downplayed the importance of the informant to their investigation and vowed to press on.
+One lawmaker involved in the probe, Representative William Timmons, questioned why prosecutors were only now charging the informant for statements he made in 2020.
+"It's just really convenient," he told reporters.

 House Republicans allege that the president and his family, including James, improperly profited from policy decisions Biden participated in as vice president in President Barack Obama's administration in 2009-2017.
 Multiple witnesses have said in their interviews with lawmakers that Biden was not involved with his family's business activities.
 The White House has denied wrongdoing and dismissed the inquiry as a partisan attack.

-James Biden has worked with Hunter Biden on past business ventures.
+James Biden told investigators that Joe Biden lent him money on several occasions after he left the vice presidency and before he returned to the White House in 2021.
+He said he paid his brother back promptly, though he did not fully repay others who lent him money.
 Hunter, who has worked as an artist, lawyer and investor, faces criminal tax and firearms charges.
 In court filings on Tuesday, he argued that those cases had been "infected" by the false claims of the former FBI informant, Alexander Smirnov.

 Former President Donald Trump, the leading Republican contender to challenge Biden in the November election, has cheered on the investigation.
 Trump was impeached twice by the House, though he was acquitted by the Senate both times.
 Hard-right Republicans have clamored for the impeachment of Biden and several of his cabinet officials since shortly after his election.